 - Green Left – Domestic and world news and analysis, with an emphasis on ecosocialism action in Australia.

-- Jacobin – #4 – A Democratic Socialist publication, Jacobin is close to reading a professional journal about Left Wing policy and politics.
-Because it is so intelligent and well-written, Jacobin is an essential independent progressive news magazine.
+- Jacobin – A democratic socialist publication that’s near to a professional journal about Left Wing policy and politics.
+Intelligent and well-written, Jacobin is essential for diving deep into the issues.

 - Labor Notes – From the site: “Whether we’re reporting on a struggle across the street or around the world, [we] deliver the best labor news and analysis available.”